d99kris/nmail/README.md

 - Address book auto-generated based on email messages
 - Viewing HTML emails (converted to text in terminal, or in external browser)
 - Opening/viewing attachments in external program
-- Simple setup wizard for Gmail and Outlook/Hotmail
+- Simple setup wizard for Gmail, iCloud and Outlook/Hotmail
 - Familiar UI for alpine / pine users
 - Compose message using external editor ($EDITOR)
 - View message using external viewer ($PAGER)